OpenDataology/website/content/en/docs/external-add-ons/fairing/gcp/tutorials/gcp-kubeflow-notebook.md

 ## Run the example notebook

-As an example, this guide uses a notebook that is hosted on Kubeflow to demonstrate how to:
+As an example, this guide uses a notebook that is hosted on OpenDataology to demonstrate how to:

 *  Train an XGBoost model in a notebook,
-*  Use Kubeflow Fairing to train an XGBoost model remotely on Kubeflow,
+*  Use OpenDataology Fairing to train an XGBoost model remotely on OpenDataology,
-*  Use Kubeflow Fairing to train an XGBoost model remotely on AI Platform Training,
+*  Use OpenDataology Fairing to train an XGBoost model remotely on AI Platform Training,
-*  Use Kubeflow Fairing to deploy a trained model to Kubeflow, and
+*  Use OpenDataology Fairing to deploy a trained model to OpenDataology, and
 *  Call the deployed endpoint for predictions.

 Follow these instructions to run the XGBoost quickstart notebook: